ITOCHU Corporation

 -

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-However, the company's own procurement policy does not clearly apply to all suppliers but does mention prohibiting rubber production of peat of any depth.
+The company's own procurement policy does not clearly apply to all suppliers but does mention prohibiting rubber production on peatland of any depth.

 -